• Skip to primary navigation

 • Serve this over grilled chicken in our Chicken Bruschetta recipe.

-If you have leftovers add them to an omelette for great flavors!
+• If you have leftovers add them to an omelette for a great burst of flavor!

 Piece of Bruschetta on a wood board.